-All decision-making processes are managed by 2 committees that report directly to the CEO: the Assembly Committee and the Value Committee, both staffed by Terranova personnel.
-This activity is supported by Planning & Control Management, which oversees planning and control processes.
+All decision-making processes are managed by the Committees that report directly to the CEO, all composed of Terranova personnel.
+This activity is supported by the Planning & Control Management, which oversees planning and control processes.

-ESG COMMITTEE

-The ESG Committee consists of 10 members, 4 of whom are staff members and 6 of whom represent senior figures in the organisational chart (CEO, CTO, COO, CCO, HR Manager, Administrative Manager) and meets on a regular basis every two months.

-It was established in 2023 in the wake of the company's increasing sensitivity to ESG issues, a sensitivity that will increasingly inform and guide Terranova's policies and strategies in the economic, structural and organisational spheres.
+ESG COMMITTEE The ESG Committee consists of 10 members, of which 4 serve as staff and 6 represent top figures in the organizational chart (CEO, CTO, COO, CCO, HR Manager, Administrative Manager).
+The committee meets regularly every two months.
+It was established in 2023 in response to the company's increasing sensitivity to ESG issues, a sensitivity that will increasingly inform and guide Terranova's policies and strategies in the economic, structural, and organizational fields.